Is There More Power In Feeling Or Picturing Your Goals?

 But like my visions, I see what’s going on from outside in.
 I can identify it, observe it, understand it - and I feel powerless to make changes from inside.
 I’m an overthinker ad nauseum, part of my INF/TJ personality, and am discovering ways to take baby steps towards changes instead of losing sleep and suffering from “analysis paralysis”.

-(Want to watch an office hours video on overthinking and left vs. right brain?
+(Want to watch a video on overthinking and left vs. right brain?
 Join my free Facebook Group and look for the video titled “Overthinking Your Business” - make sure you answer the questions when you request to join.)

 Since last fall, I have grown leaps and bounds in discovering more about who I am as an entrepreneur and what makes me and my business tick.
 I have spent the last month or so really trying to up my meditation/vision skills.
 After a few days I typically fall off the wagon with frustration.